arturskaufmanis/arturskaufmanis/README.md

 Soft Skills: Analytical thinking • Effective communication • Adaptability • Problem-solving.

-This is one of the places where I continue my cybersecurity professional development.
+This is one of the places where I continue my IT/cybersecurity professional development.